soney/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 --------------------------
 Install it from the `official Python distribution site <https://www.python.org>`_

 **Yes, uploading this screenshot is a required part of this problem set.
-The version must by Python 2.x** You should not need to download any special screen capturing software to take a screenshot.
+The version must be Python 2.x** You should not need to download any special screen capturing software to take a screenshot.